synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-tooltip.md

 ## Usage Guidelines

-### Background

-- Use with light background options of white, neutral-100 and primary-100.

 ### Behavior and Placement

 - Place the tooltip where the floating element does not obscure important content related to the subject.